 Engagement rate matters in everyone’s social media or content marketing campaign.
 It can tell you a lot.
 But most importantly, it tells you if your audience even cares about the content you’re producing.
-Low-engagement means low interest.
-Low interest means that you need to change up your strategy.
-There are different types of engagement metrics that influencers and companies use to check their engagement.
+Low engagement means low interest.
+Low interest means that you might need to change up your strategy.
+Depending on what you’re trying to accomplish, there are different types of engagement metrics that influencers and companies use to check their engagement level.
 In this article, we discuss:

 Engagement rate is a measure of the frequency with which your audience or account followers are interacting with your content.
 Companies determine the rate of engagement based on different metrics.
 These metrics include things such as comments, likes, and clicks.
 Though companies most often refer to social media when discussing engagement rates, it can apply to all areas of content marketing.
 Every piece of content you create and upload to the internet has different engagement metrics.
 That includes social media posts, as well as blogs, articles, and eBooks.

 That’s why it’s just as important to monitor your website’s engagement as it is to measure the engagement of your social media pages.
 If you’re unsure which of your blog posts or articles are most popular with your target audience, you won’t be able to develop a winning marketing strategy.
 At CopyPress, we measure the success of your campaign and help you make adjustments to ensure our content attracts your target audience.
-We work with you to develop a style guide that fits within your brand and sets you apart from your competitors.
+We work with you to develop a brand voice and content style that increases engagement with your target audience.

 Understanding and combining different engagement metrics is a great way to learn and identify what your company needs in order to achieve its goals.
-For example, a blog with a lot of views but no clicks isn’t necessarily bad.
+For example, a blog with a lot of views but a low click-through rate isn’t necessarily bad.
 It all depends on the content’s intention.
-If the its intention was to generate brand awareness or continue to build a community, it might be accomplishing its goal.
+If its intention was to generate brand awareness or continue to build a community, it might be accomplishing its goal.
 But if you wanted to capture conversions through a call-to-action, you might need to try a different strategy.

 If your focus is on building brand awareness, it’s helpful to look at your content’s views and reach.
 Reach calculates how many total people viewed your post or piece of content.
 That includes your current audience, as well as others who found your content through other means, such as through shares, hashtags, or organic search results.
 Generally, the brands with more reach have higher brand awareness.